sampscl/open_boss/README.md

 and provide feedback regarding cooking progress.
 It is lightweight, requiring very little CPU and typically < 100MB of memory, making Raspberry Pi or BeagleBone viable host platforms.
 It should run on any system capable of running Erlang.

-- Discovery of Flame Boss devices on the local network via mDNS
-- Basic control of Egg Genius, maybe others like the Flame Boss 400
-- Cook tracking and history